Lutra-Fs/DOMark/README.md

-# dom-to-markdown-extension
-A repository for a cross-browser extension that converts DOM to Markdown
+This repository is empty.
+Any task executed on it should be considered a new capability and needs to be created.